mattermost/docs/source/manage/announcement-banner.rst

 .. image:: ../images/announcement-banner-1106x272.png
   :width: 1106
   :height: 272
-  :alt: Shows the announcement banner at the top of the user's screen.
+  :alt: System Admins can display the announcement banner at the top of the user's screen.

 By default, users can dismiss the banner until they log in again or until you update the banner.
 You can update the banner by either changing the text of the banner or by re-enabling the banner after it has been disabled.
 You can also control the text color and the background color.
 A setting in the System Console allows you to prevent users from dismissing the banner.